Tag Archive | strawberries

 Don’t cover the crowns; give them space to emerge freely.
 This kind of material, rather than a heavier mulch, permits air circulation and lowers humidity around fruiting stems, helping prevent rot.

 Mulch cools the soil, conserves moisture, and keeps the fruits clean as they grow.
-As it rots, it adds organic matter to the soil and will need to be replenished.
+As it rots, it adds organic matter to the soil and needs to be replenished now and then.

 Using mulch in the growing season is optional, of course.
 In beds of June-bearing strawberries, a thick layer of mulch could hinder runners trying to root into the soil.